NHERI-SimCenter/BRAILS/docs/common/user_manual/workflow.rst

 Workflow
 ================

-The workflow is designed to facilitate the creation of building inventories.
+The workflow is designed to facilitate the creation of regional building inventories.

 It is implemented in a class, CityBuilder.